paprikrumplikas/nike-landing-page/NOTES.md

 1. Semantic tags: @learning @crucial this could have been a div but semantic tags are better for readability
         // e.g. <header>, <nav>, <main>, <article>, <section>, <aside>, <footer>, <figure>, <figcaption>, <mark>, <time>
 2. Install extension: tailwind css intellisense
+3. GitHub was asking for your credentials every time you tried to push changes to a remote repository. addressed the issue by configuring Git to use SSH for authentication instead of HTTPS.
+This approach is more secure and convenient, as it eliminates the need to enter your credentials repeatedly.
+    1. 1.
+Generate an SSH Key:
+    2. Add the SSH Key to the SSH Agent:
+    3. Add the SSH Key to GitHub:
+    4. Change the Remote URL to Use SSH:
+    5. Configure Git to Use SSH by Default: